 These are the alternatives to driving on to Le Shuttle through the Channel Tunnel:

 - Consider Eurostar - The express train between London and Paris or Lille is only a likely option if there are just one or two of you.
 Otherwise it's an expensive choice for shipping a whole family - and you cannot take a dog.
-But if you were planning on renting a car in France and driving it to England, ditch the car in France, hop on Eurostar and either pick up another rental in England or - if London is your ultimate destination, go car free.
-Buy the Eurostar tickets early enough to get the promotional prices they regularly offer and what you can save on Cross Channel car insurance could more than pay for a pair of one-way Eurostar tickets between Paris and London (at 2015 special offers and prices) or cover two thirds of the cost of two round-trip tickets.
+But if you were planning on renting a car in France and driving it to England, ditch the car in France, hop on Eurostar and either pick up another rental in England or - if London is your ultimate destination, it's best not to drive, go car free.
+Buy the Eurostar tickets early enough to get the promotional prices they regularly offer and what you can save on Cross Channel car insurance could more than pay for a pair of one-way Eurostar tickets between Paris and London (at 2019 special offers and prices) or cover two thirds of the cost of two round-trip tickets.

 Don't be put off The Channel Tunnel.
 Just be prepared